zeyad-mansour/atomic-email-bomb/README.md

 2. If Gmail detects the email bomber, sending from that account may be temporarily paused; use at your own risk.

 ## Future Updates
-1. Temporarily remove blocked or paused accounts from the list during random sending.
+1. Temporarily remove blocked or paused accounts from the list during random sending
 2. Implement multithreading so that emails can be sent at a greater rate

 ## License